open-runtimes/examples/README.md

 For security issues, kindly email us at [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue on GitHub.

-## Follow Us
+## Discord Server

-Join our growing community around the world!
-See our official [Blog](https://medium.com/appwrite-io).
-Follow us on [Twitter](https://twitter.com/appwrite), [Facebook Page](https://www.facebook.com/appwrite.io), [Facebook Group](https://www.facebook.com/groups/appwrite.developers/) , [Dev Community](https://dev.to/appwrite) or join our live [Discord server](https://discord.gg/mkZcevnxuf) for more help, ideas, and discussions.
+Join our live [Discord server](https://discord.gg/fP6W2qEzfQ) for more help, ideas, and discussions.

 ## License